Billy Jo Robidoux

 William Joseph Robidoux (born January 13, 1964) is an American former professional baseball player, primarily at first base, but also occasionally played in the outfield and as a designated hitter.

 Career

-Drafted by the Milwaukee Brewers in the 6th round of the 1982 Major League Baseball Draft.
-Robidoux would make his Major League Baseball debut with the Milwaukee Brewers on September 11, 1985, playing with them until 1988, then signing as a free agent for the 1989 season with the Chicago White Sox.
-After one season with the White Sox he signed with the Boston Red Sox for the 1990 season.
+Drafted by the Milwaukee Brewers in the sixth round of the 1982 Major League Baseball Draft.
+Robidoux would make his Major League Baseball debut with the Brewers on September 11, 1985, playing with them until 1988, then signing as a free agent for the 1989 season with the Chicago White Sox.
+After one season with the White Sox, he signed with the Boston Red Sox for the 1990 season.
 He appeared in his final game on September 17, 1990.

-Robidoux now umpires high school baseball games in Western Massachusetts.
+Robidoux now umpires high school baseball and basketball games in Western Massachusetts.